microsoft/WhatTheHack/xxx-MasteringLinux/Student/Challenge-12.md

 - Add SSL

-### Pre-requisites
+_Please note that for this advanced challenge, you will need to be able to access the virtual machine using a Public IP due the usage of an SSL certificate.

-- For this advanced challenge, you will need to be able to access the virtual machine using a Public IP due the usage of an SSL certificate.
+_